SummerSlam (2022): Preliminary matches

 The pay-per-view opened with Bianca Belair defending the Raw Women's Championship against Becky Lynch.
 Early in the match, Belair accidentally legitimately dislocated Lynch's shoulder.
 Outside the ring, Lynch countered a Kiss of Death from Belair and attacked Belair near the timekeeper's area.
 Lynch performed Diamond Dust on Belair for a nearfall.
 Later, Belair performed a Kiss Of Death on Lynch outside the ring.
 Belair intended for a countout victory, however, Lynch rolled back in the ring at nine.
 Lynch pulled Belair, who was atop a turnbuckle, into the ring by the latter's braid and performed a Manhandle Slam for a nearfall.
 In the closing moments, as Lynch attempted a second Manhandle Slam from the middle rope, Belair countered into a Spanish Fly and the Kiss of Death on Lynch to retain the title.
 Following the match, Belair and Lynch shook hands and embraced each other.
 Bayley then made her return for the first time since July 2021 to confront Belair.
-She was accompanied by a returning Dakota Kai (who had been released from her WWE contract in April) and Io Shirai (in her first appearance since NXT Stand & Deliver, who was billed under the new ring name "Iyo Sky"), both making their main roster debuts.
-Sky and Kai turned into villainesses. by siding with Bayley, who attempted to taunt Belair.
-Lynch then sided with Belair, thus Lynch turning face for the first time since August 2021.
+She was accompanied by a returning Dakota Kai (who had been released from her WWE contract in April) and Io Shirai (who was billed under the new ring name "Iyo Sky", stylized in all caps), both making their main roster debuts.
+Sky and Kai turned into heels by siding with Bayley, who attempted to taunt Belair.
+Lynch then sided with Belair, thus Lynch turned face for the first time since May 2020.
 Bayley, Sky, and Kai then retreated while Lynch and Belair continued to show mutual respect to each other.

 Next, Logan Paul faced The Miz (accompanied by Maryse and Ciampa).
 During the match, Paul applied the figure-four leglock on Miz, however, Miz reached the ropes to void the submission.
 Paul performed a Crossbody and standing moonsault on Miz for a nearfall.
 Ciampa attempted to attack Paul only for the referee to catch him.
 Although the referee sent Ciampa backstage, Ciampa refused to comply and obtained a steel chair to sit.
 AJ Styles then came out and attacked Ciampa from behind.
 Paul performed a Phenomenal Forearm on Miz for a nearfall.
 Paul then performed a Frog Splash on Miz through the announce table.
 In the end, as Paul attempted a pin on Miz, Maryse distracted the referee.
 As Miz attempted to attack Paul with a necklace, he almost struck Maryse, who stood on the ring apron, however, Paul took advantage and performed a Skull Crushing Finale on Miz in the ring to win the match.